aamindehkordi/Emulated-Agents/README.md

 2. **Zoom Call Simulation**: In this mode, a looping short video of all AI friends is displayed in a layout resembling a Zoom call.
 Each AI friend has its own voice synthesis and lip filter, making it look like they are talking while they speak.
 The AI friends can engage in a continuous conversation with each other.

-3. **Photobooth-style Live Webcam**: In this mode, a live webcam detects the user in front of the computer and selects their AI and voice synthesis.
-The user speaks, and the AI version of themselves talks back to them through their mirrored webcam feed.

 ## Project Structure

 The project follows the Model-View-Controller (MVC) architecture: